HOW TO CHOOSE YOUR FIRST XCR

 XCR-M Micro and Mini

-The XCR-M Standard Length upper can accept 14.7, 16, 18.6, and 20 inch barrels.
-The Gas Blocks for all these barrel lengths are outside the upper receiver (Exposed).
-The Gas Systems are all Standard length.
+The XCR-M Standard can accept 14.7, 16, 18.6, and 20 inch barrels and shoot all the calibers we offer.
+The gas blocks for all these barrel lengths are outside the upper receiver (Exposed).